jwaddi/CHEM501_Digital_Portfolio/README.md

 This repository contains:

+* SOMETHING ABOUT DATA COLLECTION

+* SOMETHING ABOUT DATA COLLECTION #2

 * a Streamlit dashboard for data exploration, cleaning, visualisation, and reporting

 * a modular Python architecture separating data handling, plotting, theming, reporting, and reference information